ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-normington-jsonpath-latest.md

 JSONPath:

 * Square brackets in XPath expressions always operate on the *node set* resulting from the previous path fragment.
 Indices always start at 1.
 * With JSONPath, square brackets operate on the *object* or *array* addressed by the previous path fragment.
-Indices always start at 0.
+Array indices always start at 0.

 # JSONPath Examples